Esportzvio/Frietor-governance-and-tokenomics/governance/README.md

 ## Introduction

-Welcome to the Frietor Governance and Tokenomics Proposal, a comprehensive framework designed to facilitate decentralized governance and sustainable development of the Frietor blockchain.
-This proposal is inspired by the governance model of Polygon and introduces three fundamental pillars: Protocol Governance, System Smart Contracts Governance, and Community Treasury Governance.
+Welcome to the Frietor Governance and Tokenomics Proposal, a robust framework inspired by the proven governance model of Polygon.
+This proposal introduces three pillars: Protocol Governance, System Smart Contracts Governance, and Community Treasury Governance, designed to foster decentralized governance and sustainable development within the Frietor blockchain.
+We acknowledge and credit Polygon for their innovative approach to governance, which has influenced the structure of Frietor's governance model ([Polygon Governance Pillars](https://polygon.technology/governance-pillars)).

 ---